FirestonnneTFM/TFMBot/README.md

 Framework for connecting an unofficial client to the official Transformice game.

-This is a work in progress, and uses POSIX system calls, so you can probably compile use it on unix-like operating systems.
+This is a work in progress, and uses POSIX system calls, so you will probably only be able to compile and use it on unix-like operating systems.

 ### Keys